-I. INTRODUCTION
+INTRODUCTION

-This paper explores how the Open Government Partnership (OGP) relates to and can help advance the 2030 Agenda on Sustainable Development (2030 Agenda).
-OGP, a unique international partnership of 66 governments and hundreds of civil society organizations aligns closely with commitments contained in the 2030 Agenda's Sustainable Development Goals (SDGs) on transparency, public participation, and accountability - and ultimately on improving public services and reducing poverty.
-This document provides background on OGP and the SDGs, describes how the two agendas complement each other, and then discusses how to leverage both to achieve a shared ambition to tangibly improve people's lives.
+The Open Government Partnership (OGP) presents a significant opportunity to advance the 2030 Agenda on Sustainable Development (2030 Agenda).
+This unique international partnership of 66 governments and hundreds of civil society organizations aligns closely with commitments contained in the Sustainable Development Goals (SDGs) on transparency, public participation, and accountability - and ultimately on improving public services and reducing poverty.